 - 1. Personal care services

 - > Medicaid reimburses for the following personal care services when they are medically necessary.

 - > ADLS include:

 - Eating (oral feedings and fluid intake);

 - Bathing;

 - Dressing;

 - Toileting;

 - Transferring; and

-- Maintaining continence (examples include taking care of a catheter or colostomy bag or changing a disposable incontinence product when the recipient is unable to control his bowel or bladder functions). - > IADLs (when necessary for the recipient to function independently) include: - Personal hygiene; - Light housework; - Laundry; - Meal preparation; - Transportation; - Grocery shopping; - Using the telephone to take care of essential tasks (examples include paying bills and setting up medical appointments); - Medication management; and - Money management. - The recipient must: - Require services due to a medical condition or disability which substantially limits his ability to perform the activities of daily living.
-This occurs when: - The recipient cannot independently perform the personal care tasks because of a physical and/or cognitive impairment; - The recipient would normally perform the (age-appropriate) personal care tasks for themselves if they did not have a medical condition or disability; and - There is no household parent or legal guardian to meet the need on a regular basis. - Require services that are medically necessary and reasonable for the treatment of the documented illness, injury or condition. - Recipient's parent or legal guardian agrees to participate fully in the authorized plan of care.
+- Maintaining continence (examples include taking care of a catheter or colostomy bag or changing a disposable incontinence product when the recipient is unable to control his bowel or bladder functions).

+- ➤ IADLs (when necessary for the recipient to function independently) include:

+- · Personal hygiene;

+- · Light housework;

+- Laundry;

+- Meal preparation;

+- Transportation;

+- Grocery shopping;

+- Using the telephone to take care of essential tasks (examples include paying bills and setting up medical appointments);

+- Medication management; and

+- Money management.

+- The recipient must:

+- Require services due to a medical condition or disability which substantially limits the ability to perform the activities of daily living.
+This occurs when:

+- The recipient cannot independently perform the personal care tasks because of a physical and/or cognitive impairment;

+- The recipient would normally perform the (age-appropriate) personal care tasks without the medical condition or disability; and

+- A parent or legal guardian is not able to provide ADL or IADL care.

+- Require services that are medically necessary and reasonable for the treatment of the documented illness, injury or condition.

+- Recipient's parent or legal guardian must participate in providing care to the fullest extent possible.

-Note: Medically necessary personal care services may be authorized when a recipient has a documented cognitive impairment which prevents him from knowing when or how to carry out the personal care task.
+Note: Medically necessary personal care services may be authorized when a recipient has a documented cognitive impairment that prevents knowing when or how to carry out the personal care task and when the recipient's parents or legal guardian is unable to provide services.
 Assistance may be in the form of hands on assistance (actually performing the task for the person) or cuing, along with supervision to ensure the recipient performs the personal care task properly.
 Additional supporting documentation may be required to substantiate the functional limitations associated with the cognitive impairment.
 In addition, one of the following indicators must be satisfied: